In this article, We’ll look at how to set up or integrate spam filtering applications during inbound email communications.

-5. Server will scan the email for spam & viruses and deliver the clean mail to the Primary Server (mailer.mailserverguru.com)
+5. The server will scan the email for spam & viruses and deliver the clean mail to the Primary Server (mailer.mailserverguru.com)

-Design-2, Spam Filter Deployment at service Provider end
+Design-2, Spam Filter Deployment at the service Provider end

-When we can deploy at Local Service Provider:
+When we can deploy at the Local Service Provider:

 1. We prefer co-location of the server because, we can manage the applications and services but not the Physical Host, Power and Cooling.

 2. We do not want to invest on Hardware, that’s why Renting a VPS from the local service provider.